 If they ask for your payslip, say that it’s private.
 It can only dampen your chances of scoring a better offer than others.
 Don’t go overboard especially if you think you deserve more.
 Offer what you can, and don’t let others know how much your previous salary was.

-When asking for a raise, this should be rooted in good performance, and some make the mistake of not doing that.
+When asking for a raise, this should be rooted in a good performance, and some make the mistake of not doing that.
 Some outstanding employees are too shy to ask.

 Capitalize on your performance when asking for a raise.
 When you are consistently performing well, that’s the best time to ask for a raise.
 It’s always best to raise this issue through an email or a letter that states your past achievements, and why you demand to be raised.

-5. Getting defensive
+5. Getting Defensive